 Each person who is directly affected by these issues indirectly affects many more.
 And how could that be otherwise?
 Even the kindest soul reacts to abuse either by taking it out on others, himself, or both.

 When we look at the statistics, the chances of not having some toxic interactions are infinitesimally small.
-If that is true, and we are all negatively affected by verbal, physical, or sexual abuse, perhaps post-traumatic stress disorder is far more common than we think.
+If that is true, and we are all negatively affected by verbal, physical, or sexual abuse, perhaps post-traumatic stress is far more common than we think.

 Surely, growing up in a family with an addicted parent leaves one traumatized.
 The trifecta of unpredictability, lack of primal trust, and insecurity, often all shrouded in a family pact of secrecy, is more than enough reason to embark on a recovery mission.